May 4, 2019

 3. Find the Right Partner

 When embarking on a journey, which an AMI implementation can certainly be, you want to find a partner that has taken that journey many times and has case studies to share.
 They know where the potholes are, what you should and should not worry about and will keep you focused on the right things.
 What are some of the key decisions to be made organizationally, functionally or technically?
 Should you create new operational centers to keep your AMI network up and running?
 Do you want to use standard or custom integrations?
-How can you simply the architecture?
+How can you simplify the architecture?
 What do these decisions mean to your organization?
 Partners should be candid and push the organization to embrace and walk through the changes that AMI will invoke.

 Lastly, partners should help with long-term vision based on industry/segment trends, opportunities and your own KPIs.
 While the here and now is incredibly important, you never want to take your eyes off of the road ahead.
 Now that you have the foundation of AMI, where do you go from here?
 What insights and added value can AMI provide?
 How can that lead to new revenue streams, improved customer engagement, predictive solutions, etc. Oftentimes I see project fatigue set in after an AMI implementation.
 Having a good partner to keep you moving in the right direction can be refreshing and sustaining to your journey.